 Welcome to our hotel

 The Hotel Porta Faenza is centrally located, very close to the main railway station (Santa Maria Novella), to Palazzo dei Congressi (the Conference Centre) and to the Fortezza da Basso.
-The most interesting monuments and museums in Florence are within easy walking distance.
+The most interesting monuments and museums in Florence are near, within easy walking distance.

 The Hotel will make you savour the warm atmosphere of the old-time Florentine houses: the tile floor, the exposed beams, the old tools scattered everywhere, together with all the comforts will make it your ideal home in the old Florence.